-Topics for this in-depth study vary each semester it is offered and may include Pilates, African Dance, World Dance forms, etc. May be repeated for credit.
+Topics for this in-depth study vary each semester it is offered and may include Pilates, Dance for the Camera, Contact Improvisation forms, etc. May be repeated for credit.

 DAN 321.
 DANCE INTENSIVE

 This course is designed for the advanced dancer to experience rigorous intensive dance in contemporary technique and creative choreographic experiences.
 Students will learn fast-paced combinations similar to the training of a professional dancer while attaining strength and individual performance enhancement.
 Offered winter term only; may be taken for repeat credit.